We Are Open and Safe! Click here for our current visitor policies (subject to change during the COVID-19 pandemic).

 How is congenital pseudarthrosis of the tibia treated?

 The primary treatment goal of congenital pseudarthrosis of the tibia is to achieve union of the shin bone (tibia) and to maintain that union.
 Treatment also addresses the resulting limb length discrepancies and bone deformities.
-To treat congenital pseudarthrosis of the tibia, the International Center for Limb Lengthening has a combined multimodal, comprehensive treatment program that addresses both the biological and mechanical issues.
-Many doctors use various elements of our protocol, but we strongly believe that the combined multimodal approach is the most effective.
+To treat congenital pseudarthrosis of the tibia, the International Center for Limb Lengthening has a combined multimodal, comprehensive cross-union treatment program that addresses both the biological and mechanical issues.
+Many doctors use various elements of our protocol, but we strongly believe that the combined multimodal cross-union approach is the most effective.

-Color illustrations depicting surgical treatment of congenital pseudarthrosis of the tibia with internal hardware, periosteal graft, bone graft, plate and nail: View from the front showing non-healed fractures.
+Color illustrations depicting cross-union surgical treatment of congenital pseudarthrosis of the tibia with internal hardware, periosteal graft, bone graft, plate and nail: View from the front showing non-healed fractures.
 Bad bone is removed.
 Healthy bone is docked.
 A nail is inserted in the tibia; a wire goes in the fibula.
 A plate is added to the tibia.
 A periosteal graft is wrapped around the tibial docking site.
 Bone graft is applied to both docking sites.

 1. Two to four weeks before surgery, the patient receives a bisphosphonate infusion from our endocrinologist.
 Bisphosphonates inhibit cells responsible for breaking down bone.
 It is used to prevent resorption (melting away) of bone graft and to improve local healing response.
-This can take place in Baltimore or for patients from further away, it can be done closer to home by a local endocrinologist.
+This can take place in Baltimore, or for patients from further away, it can be done closer to home by a local endocrinologist.

 2. In the operating room, the abnormal periosteum is removed from the tibia and fibula (both bones in the lower leg), and the pencil tip ends of the tibia and fibula are slightly trimmed to allow straightening of the leg with stable bone contact to optimize healing.